Skip to main content

 MSLM installed SnowSat technology in 2 more of its Pisten Bully 600s so that the commanding armada of groomers now totals 6 of 7 machines operating this incredible system.

-2019 – $7.1 million dollars in upgrades at Mount St Louis Moonstone.
+2019 – $7.1 million in upgrades at Mount St Louis Moonstone.
 This summer marked another massive infrastructure investment at MSLM for the 2019-20 season.
 Highlights include a new chairlift, expanded snowmaking, lighting, slope elevation and trail improvements.

 Go where the snow is.
-Another $1 million-dollar investment helps ensure the resort is ready when Mother Nature says GO!
+Another $1 million investment helps ensure the resort is ready when Mother Nature says GO!
 This includes 6 new Techno Aplin TF10 fan guns and 17 new Techno Alpin V3 snow guns along with over 2,500 feet of installed snowmaking pipe.
 Fierce is the only word to describe MSLM’s snowmaking power.

 The Roaring 20s